Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions

-At NYU Langone’s Working Group on Compassionate Use and Preapproval Access (CUPA), our list of frequently asked questions is an invaluable resource for learning about preapproval access and associated topics.
-The answers below pertain only to the United States.
-Policies for preapproval use vary by country.
+At NYU Langone’s Working Group on Compassionate Use and Preapproval Access (CUPA), our list of frequently asked questions (FAQ) is an invaluable resource for learning about access to investigational medical products and associated topics.
+The answers below pertain only to the United States; policies for preapproval use vary by country.
+If you are interested in learning about policies for obtaining access to unapproved medical products outside the United States, see Janssen Pharmaceuticals’ guide to expanded access.

 General Questions About Preapproval Access